chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - `_` __(highlights only)__: Removes the `_` and creates a copy of the annotation, but with the type `underline`.
 Intended for use when the split-off of underlines is enabled, and will do nothing if it is disabled.
 This annotation code avoids having to highlight *and* underline the same text segment to have it in both places.

 ## Extracting Images
 Both alternatives work only in Obsidian, the respective images will be saved in the `attachments` subfolder of the Obsidian destination folder, and named as `{citekey}_image{n}.png`.
-The images will be embedded in the markdown file with the `![[ ]]` syntax.
+The images will be embedded in the markdown file with the `![[ ]]` syntax, e.g. `![[filename.png|foobar]]`

-### Extraction CLI: `pdf-annots2json` (recommended)
-- Any rectangle` type annotation in the PDF will be extracted as image.
+- Any `rectangle` type annotation in the PDF will be extracted as image.
-- No image alt-text (image label) of any kind is added.
-- Result in the document: `![[filename.png]]`

-### Extraction CLI: `pdfannots`
-- Take a screenshot with the hotkey you set.
-Then use the annotation code `!n` __(free comments)__ (also copied to your clipboard) to insert the n-th image taken with the image-hotkey at the location of the comment location. "n" is the number of images taken, e.g. "!3" for the third image.
-- Entering `!n foobar` in the free comment will add "foobar" as alt-text for the image.
+- Annotating the rectangle with the comment `|foobar` will add "foobar" as alt-text for the image.
+(Note that some PDF readers like PDF Expert do not allow you to add a comment to rectangular annotations.)
-- Result in the document: `![[filename.png|alt-text]]`
+- Extract the OCR text from any image, whose rectangular comment is exactly `ocr`.
+It will be added below the image.

 ## Extra Features
 - When using Obsidian, the wikilink (`[[filename]]`) is also copied to the clipboard after annotation extraction, for convenient adding to a Map of Content.